qweasd1/Refactor/ideas/PS/CMU_SE_PHD_v3.md

 As we all know, language evolved to provide new feature to benefit developer.
 However, as we mentioned in Syntax Model, this sometimes caused grammar conflict with existing language grammar if we try to add new syntax model.
 To avoid this, a cheap and convenient way  is to reuse the existing syntax model and add new logic in compiler.
 The annotation in Java is such a good example.
 They provide more information for complier to implement additional operation.
 It's a powerful pattern, but sometimes, we need more flexible syntax and the fianl result is we need to change our complex grammar!

 The main reason for this issue, is we put all things in one grammar and they are coupled with each other.
 We can't make sure if we change part it won't affect others.
 I guess, this might be a common issue among all general language.
 It will definitely slow down the development speed of a language along with more heavier burden of test.
-But I think with the advent of Wyvern, this issue can be easy to solve! see this [article](https://github.com/qweasd1/CMU_SE_PHD/blob/master/supplement/wyvern_thinkings.md) for more details!
+But I think with the advent of Wyvern, this issue can be easy to solve! see this [article](https://github.com/qweasd1/CMU_SE_PHD/blob/master/supplement/wyvern_thinkings.md) about my ideas on wyvern for more details!

 ##### Language design in real world